fluid-checkout/fluid-checkout/readme.txt

 * Added: New filter `fc_pro_checkout_review_order_table_classes` to add additional classes to the order summary table.
 * Improved: Refactor use of class `fc-fragment-always-replace` to force replacing checkout page fragments.
 * Improved: Refactor styles for shipping methods pricing labels to automatically align to the center vertically when more elements are displayed.
+* Improved: Check if template file exists in the override path before trying to use it.

 = 2.0.9 - 2022-11-21 =